Ishka: Makeup and costuming

 Having never before worn prostheses, Cecily Adams found the Ishka makeup "rather daunting" and described the three to four hour application process before moving on to costuming.
 Originally the producers drew lines on Adams' hands to make them appear older, but later decided they did not look old enough and used prosthetic gloves.
 Once all was said and done, only the palms of Adams' hands and her upper lip were visible.
 After begging and pleading with the DS9 staff to see the dailies, Adams realized how much she needed to over-express to have her facial expressions translate through the makeup.
 When she came back to DS9 for season six's "The Magnificent Ferengi", Adams agreed on the condition she receive her own custom faceplate.
 Adams praised the other DS9 actors who suffered through similar makeup ordeals saying, "I think it's astonishing that they were all in good cheer, and to be in the makeup all the time is really something."
 Because Ishka is flouting Ferengi law by wearing clothes, it was decided that she would overdo it, and so Adams was encumbered with "baubles and bangles and beads" that made so much noise on set that Adams estimated she had to dub half her lines.
-For "Profit and Lace", where Ishka was to leave the Ferengi homeworld of Ferenginar for the first time, Adams was dressed in a "Spandex suit from [her] wrists to the tip of [her] toes".
+For "Profit and Lace", where Ishka was to leave the Ferengi homeworld for the first time, Adams was dressed in a "Spandex suit from [her] wrists to the tip of [her] toes".
 Further, because Ishka was old, the staff padded Adams' costume with 30 or 40 lbs, including fake breasts that Adams guessed weighed 15 lbs; after watching the dailies, both Adams and Behr agreed that the breasts needed to be reduced as they were too distracting.
 Adams would later thank both director René Auberjonois and co-star Armin Shimerman for helping her realize that overacting was the name of the game when working under such prostheses.